 Source: Research in Higher Education, 3, 4, 315-22, Dec 75

 Abstract: Three groups of college students were given instructions using different testing techniques to determine whether the superior performance obtained with Programed Student Achievement (PA) was due to a Hawthorne Effect.
 Results seem to preclude any attempt to interpret the effectiveness of PA on that basis.

 Recontextualizing the Hawthorne Effect - Wigblad, Rune

 Scandinavian Journal of Management

 Abstract: In this paper we explore the thesis that a threat to the vital interest of an entity, be it an individual or a group, will lead to forms of increased productivity.
-We argue for the hypothesis: Because threat was prevalent in the Hawthorne experiments, a closedown perspective is relevant for recontextualizing the Hawthorne Effect.
+We argue for the hypothesis: Because threat was prevalent in the Hawthorne effect experiments, a closedown perspective is relevant for recontextualizing the Hawthorne Effect.
 We are able to provide refined and extended findings which are relevant to the productivity development under extreme conditions.
 Adding these findings to earlier knowledge, deepen our understanding of the Hawthorne experiments.

 G. Adair (1984) "The

 Hawthorne effect: A reconsideration of the methodological artifact" J. Appl.
 Psych.

 vol.69 (2), 334-345 [Reviews references to Hawthorne in the psychology methodology

 Carey, A. (1967) "The Hawthorne Studies: A radical criticism" American Sociological Review vol.32.